AumPauskar/blog/content/posts/dotnet/csharp-basics.md

 dotnet new grpc
 ```

+When you create a project, a folder and a file `name.csproj` gets produced.
+The `.csproj` is your project file.
+For each project a `.csproj` file is produced.
+Always commit this file to git and never delete it.
+It also stores your NuGet packages list.
+Then we have our `obj/` folder.
+This will contain your build your temproary build files, compiled metadata etc. Don't edit it but also don't commit it to git.

 ## Console commands
 C# can be extended a lot by using the dotnet CLI here are some examples of the .net CLI commands.